dojo/docs/quickstart/Animation.rst

 Base Animations
 ===============

 Base Dojo provides the animation framework as well as several simple helper animations for fading, and one incredibly useful function `dojo.animateProperty` (the workhorse of most CSS-based animations).
-All use the same "magic object" for definition, though introduces several optioned in advanced cases.
+All use the same Object parameter format for specifying properties of the animation, and several additional options are used in advanced cases.

 Fading Example
 --------------